eaudelait/accounts-hangman/README.md

 # accounts-hangman
-Simple exemple of local account managed hangman script. (not optimized)
+Simple example of local account managed hangman script. (not optimized)

 The hashing used is very insecure and serves only for personnal purposes.
 Comments are in French.